 The marketing department has increasingly become the earliest adopter of new digital technologies.
 This helps to explain why platforms like Salesforce.com, Adobe Marketing Cloud and Dynamics 365 have taken leadership positions in offering clever machine-learning capabilities.

-Features like being able to recommend related products for customers, showing personalised search results and curating sales leads have become standard.
+Features like being able to recommend relevant products and services for customers, showing personalised search results and curating sales leads have become standard.
 Companies can also create solutions to predict when a deal may be going cold, and even matching customers with the best customer service officers.

 3. Reduce fraud and cyber risks